 - Finally, if your net profit is higher with the addition of the learners using coupons, then you have achieved your goal of increasing revenue from the class.

 After completing this test for whether or not a coupon is helping you achieve a goal, you can make an informed decision about how this type of coupon may fit into your marketing plan going forward.
 Perhaps you set a secondary goal of retaining those new learners who signed up with a coupon by encouraging them to enroll in another, full-price class.
 In this instance (where using a coupon successfully met your goal), you may use similar coupons to attract new learners and employ different strategies to encourage re-enrollments.

 On the other hand: If your coupon did not meet your established goal, then it’s time to rethink your strategy and run another test.

 Come up with a process that works for you to keep track of your coupons’ performance.
 One method we’ve heard educators use is a custom spreadsheet (either in Excel or Google Sheets) that includes columns like coupon code, amount, class, dates used, # of signups, net profit, and posting location (such as Facebook, class description, or flyer).
 We’ve made this template to get you started!

 By tracking your data, you can begin to identify trends that may help you create more successful marketing campaigns.
 One way to make sure you’re able to distinguish data trends is to use different coupon codes in different locations, even if they’re for the same class.
 That way, you can see where your enrollments are coming from.

 Final thoughts on coupons

 Coupon codes offer an excellent opportunity to set a business goal and use your Outschool resources to help you get there.
-Head over to your dashboard to create a coupon now, and explore more business coaching opportunities designed specifically for educator entrepreneurs.
+Head over to your dashboard to create a coupon now, and explore more business coaching opportunities on the Events Calendar designed specifically for educator entrepreneurs.